ISSUE 24 ENSURES HOUSING FOR ALL

-The amendment will require the City to levy a 0.3% earnings tax increase that effectively returns our income tax rate to its 2020 levels.
+Issue 24 will require the City to levy a 0.3% earnings tax increase that effectively returns our income tax rate to its 2020 levels.
 We know that no one wants to pay more taxes and that many working class families really cannot afford to.
-Fortunately, our amendment will cost most Cincinnati households less than $11/month but will generate between $30-$50 million annually toward affordable housing.
+Fortunately, our amendment will cost most Cincinnati households less than $11/month but will generate between $40-$50 million annually toward affordable housing.
 This is enough to produce hundreds of homes, each year, for Cincinnati families that need them.
+To enact this tax levy, we will need to vote yes again in 2024.

-#2: Invest in housing for those most in need of relief.
+#2: Allocate most of the funds generated in housing for those most in need.

 Most of the levy funds will go into our original Affordable Housing Trust Fund (Fund 439), which is designed to make sure that our dollars are used to meet our true needs for affordable housing.
-For example, a two bedroom unit funded using revenue from Fund 439, will be available to rent for $645/month or less for a family of three making about $26,000/ year or less.
+For example, if this were in place now, most two bedrooms developed with these funds would rent for $645 a month or less, with none more than $1,075 a month.
 This is our first priority because those of us at this income level are struggling the most and are most vulnerable to homelessness.
-But we won’t stop there; Fund 439 also supports housing for families of various other income levels.
-For instance, a family of three making about $43,000/ year or less will be able to rent two bedroom units funded under our plan for $1,075/month or less.

 #3: Support current and future homeownership.